-- 1. Select Build> Floor> Build New Floor 🛅.
-The New Floor dialog displays. - 2.
-Select Derive new 2nd floor plan from the 1st floor plan and click OK to close the New Floor dialog to display the Floor 2 Defaults.
-You could also create a blank second floor plan and then drawn the second story walls manually; however, it is usually faster to automatically generate the perimeter walls and then edit them as needed. - 3.
-Click OK and a floor plan for the second floor is created based on the exterior walls of the first floor plan.
-The second floor perimeter walls will now require some editing.
-It will be difficult to know where the second story walls should be without knowing where the first floor walls are located. - 4.
-Select Tools> Reference Floors> Floor Reference Display 🥔 or press the F9 key.
-The first floor walls are displayed for reference.
+- 1. Select Build> Floor> Build New Floor .
+In the New Floor dialog: - Select Derive new 2nd floor plan from the 1st floor plan to automatically generate the same exterior perimeter walls as on Floor 1, then click OK. - You could also create a blank Floor 2 and then draw the second story walls yourself; however, it is usually faster to automatically generate the perimeter walls and then edit them as needed. - 2.
+The Floor 2 Defaults dialog opens next, allowing you to set the defaults for the new floor level.
+No changes are needed for this example, so click OK. - 3.
+A floor plan for Floor 2 is created based on the exterior walls on Floor 1.
+The second floor perimeter walls now require some editing.

+4. Select Tools> Floor/Reference Display> Reference Display or press the F9 key.
+The first floor walls now display for reference, making it easier to know where to reposition the walls on Floor 2.